Golden apple: Modern literature

-The golden apples of the sun.

 The Augusta, Lady Gregory play called The Golden Apple: A Play for Kiltartan Children is a fable in the invented Kiltartan dialect based on Irish mythology and folklore.

 The Golden Apples is the name of Southern writer, Eudora Welty's, fourth short story collection, published in 1949.
 The stories are interrelated and center around the citizens of the fictional town of Morgana, Mississippi.

 A golden apple plays a crucial role in the climax of David Mitchell's sixth novel The Bone Clocks, published by Random House in 2014.

 Discordianism

-The contemporary religion Discordianism draws upon the Golden Apple of the goddess Eris, also known as the "Apple of Discord", which Eris used to set off the conflict among the goddesses of Olympus that led to the Trojan War because she was not invited to a party (the so-called "Original Snub".
+The contemporary religion Discordianism draws upon the Golden Apple of the goddess Eris, also known as the "Apple of Discord", which Eris used to set off the conflict among the goddesses of Olympus that led to the Trojan War because she was not invited to a party (the so-called "Original Snub").
 Emblazoned upon the apple is the word "Kallisti" ("to the fairest").
 The golden apple can be seen as a metaphor for a practical joke meant to cause cognitive dissonance in the target.